aebm/opentracing-workshop-copy/lab-05/README.md

 Before we get started, let's open up `Spring Boot Admin` again or refresh the page, and click on one of the application services.
 You'll immediatly notice a tremendous amount of more data (see screen shot below).
 The configuration changes we've made and libraries we introduced to our application has also enabled data to be collected automatically by `Spring Boot Admin`.
 There is no historical or analytic capabilities in this application, so it's only useful for "real-time" monitoring at best.

+> The admin page is located at http://admin.INGRESS_IP.nip.io/#/wallboard

 ![Spring Boot Admin Refresh](/lab-05/images/img00a.png)

 ### 1.3 Deploy Monitoring Infrastructure